Medically reviewed by Drugs.com. Last updated on Feb 5, 2019.

 Antidiabetic Agents: May enhance the hypoglycemic effect of Hypoglycemia-Associated Agents.
 Monitor therapy

-Antifungal Agents (Azole Derivatives, Systemic): May decrease the metabolism of SUNItinib.
+Antifungal Agents (Azole Derivatives, Systemic): May increase the serum concentration of SUNItinib.
 Applicable Isavuconazonium considerations are addressed in separate monographs.
+Management: Consider a reduced dose of sunitinib (minimum of 37.5 mg daily) during concomitant use.
+Concurrent use with itraconazole is not recommended per itraconazole labeling.
 Exceptions: Isavuconazonium Sulfate.
 Consider therapy modification

 BCG (Intravesical): Immunosuppressants may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination